Learn the 8 easy steps to incorporate a hub and spoke model into your B2B content strategy and skyrocket your blog traffic over the next 90 days.

 Beyond skyrocketed traffic, your efforts will be rewarded when you implement the Hub and Spoke model for your business.
 Here are just a few:

 - Google loves Hub and Spoke even more – This is where the skyrocketing traffic comes in.
+Content marketing will absolutely improve your search engine rankings and SEO.
 Google has evolved to understand user intent beyond simple keywords.
 “Restaurants near me” will pull up restaurants in your area even if you don’t include your town in your search.
 Today Google uses machine learning and related context to understand user intent.
 The Hub and Spoke model gives the Google algorithm additional information about topics and how they are related.
 In return, Google will index more of your blog posts and reward them with higher rankings, resulting in more traffic to your website.

 6 Steps for Implementing the Hub and Spoke Model